shellscape/nanoid-cli/README.md

 ```
 --alphabet, -a  Use a different alphabet to generate the id
 --size, -s      Generate an id of a different size
+--number, -n    Number of (new-line delimited) ids to generate
 ```

 ### Examples